Open-Source-Community/linux-handbook/Chapter 5.md

 osc@osc:-$ tar -czf Directory.tar.gz Directory
 ```

-This example will creat a new archive for Directory called `Directory.tar.gz` then commpress it using `gzip`.
+This example will create a new archive for Directory called `Directory.tar.gz`, then compress it using `gzip`.

 ```bash
 osc@osc:-$ tar -uf Directory.tar file.txt